-Unlike most other Sea Cadet groups, ours has always operated its own vessels.The first was our namesake, the 80-foot "yard vessel", Noble Odyssey.
+Unlike most other Sea Cadet groups, ours has always operated its own vessels.The first was our namesake, the 80-foot, former Navy "yard vessel", Noble Odyssey.
 Currently we navigate a similar ship, the Pride of Michigan.
 Both vessels have always been operated and maintained largely by Sea Cadets of middle to high school age, under the supervision of experienced volunteer staff.

 In the course of many training classes and research cruises over the years hundreds of Cadets have learned about engineering, science, leadership, teamwork and seamanship -- in very realistic situations.
 With expert guidance from our dedicated staff they operate boats, SCUBA dive, service equipment, and assist visiting scientists with their research projects.
 All of the Cadets' training and practice, while valuable in itself, has a higher purpose: to build character, responsibility and maturity as they learn together how to accomplish real-world goals.

 Naturally, all of this enterprise costs money -- for the ships, for fuel, equipment, food, maintenance, dockage, and so on.
 The selfless support of our volunteer staff, parents and friends can carry us only so far.
 To keep it going, and especially to grow, we also need and depend on donations from "believers" like you.